DoshiHarsh/Personal-Finance-Tracker/README.md

-# Budget
+# Personal Finance Tracker

-## Introduction to the Budget Dashboard
+## Introduction to the Personal Finance Tracker

-The budget dashboard is meant to be a privacy focused app to track your financial health to build towards your financial goals.
+The Personal Finance Tracker is meant to be a privacy focused tool to help track your financial health to build towards your goals.
-It is meant to be a self hosted (either locally or on a cloud hosting service of your preference) service so that you can control who has access to your private financial data.
+You can host it either locally or on a cloud hosting service of your preference, giving you control on who has access to your private financial data.
 Built using Streamlit, you can easily customize it to your needs.
-Currently is built on a sqlite3 database but there is planned work to enable you do any database you'd like (via SQLAlchemy).
+The backend is currently built on a sqlite3 database but there is planned work to enable you do any database you'd like (via SQLAlchemy).

-If you'd like to contribute, please feel free to fork the repo or submit merge requests, ideas or issues.
+If you'd like to contribute, please feel free to fork the repo, submit pull requests, ideas, or issues.

 ## Prerequisites to run

-- Local python installation
+To add dummy data while initialization for the first run, please replace the values in [db_config.json](/files/db_config.json) with the values in [dev_db_config.json](/files/dev_db_config.json) before running the streamlit run command.

+- local Python (>3.11) installation.
+Using python version management like pyenv, or virtualenv is recommended.
 - pip install -r requirements.txt
-- Streamlit run Dashboard.py
+- streamlit run Dashboard.py

 ## Current features

 - Create transaction categories and accounts in multiple currencies.
-- Track points and rewards on your cards.
+- Track reward points, miles and dollars (or local equivalent) on your credit cards.
 - And add transactions to add your expenses and income.
 - Transfer money between accounts with currency rate conversion and origin/destination transfer fees.
-- Visualize spending and current account balances.
+- Visualize spending, current account balances and spend by category over time.

+## Walkthrough (To-do)

+- Create accounts.
+- Create transactions and transfers.
+- See graphs to track them on the dashboard page.

-## To-do
+## Planned Work

-For a detailed overview of planned work and priorities visit the [Project Board](https://github.com/users/DoshiHarsh/projects/2/views/2)
+For a up to date overview of completed, planned work and priorities visit the [Project Board](https://github.com/users/DoshiHarsh/projects/2/views/2).

 - User Authentication
     - Email login